Chandrayaan-2 – A Lunar Exploration Mission

 Ongoing Mission and the complete Overcome

-Although Candrayyan-2 couldn’t complete its mission to the fullest, the ISRO chose to praise the successes of this mission.
-ISRO overcomes the failure by learning its causes carefully to improve for the next round, which happened 4 years later – Chandrayyan-3.
+The orbiter continued functioning even though the lander crashed.
+Although Chandrayaan-2 couldn’t complete its mission to the fullest, the ISRO chose to praise the successes of this mission.
+ISRO overcame the failure by learning its causes carefully to improve for the next round, which happened 4 years later – Chandrayyan-3.

 Name Origin